Software Development Life Cycle (SDLC) – Phases, Models, and Best Practices

 After deployment, the maintenance stage keeps the software running smoothly and up to date.
 The team fixes bugs, makes improvements, and responds to user feedback to meet changing needs.
 Regular updates and support help users get the most from the software.
 Over time, the software may need major upgrades or replacement to stay useful and relevant.

-Models of Software Devlopment Life Cycle
+Models of Software Development Life Cycle

 Different models guide how software development is planned and carried out.
 Each model offers a unique way to manage the process and reach project goals.
 Here are some popular software development life cycle models used by teams.